David-Kyrat/cda_v2_scala/README.md

 Application to automatically generate printable 1-2 page PDF of course descriptions.

-*[Course-Description-Automation](https://github.com/David-Kyrat/Course-Description-Automation) v2.
-Project directly integrated with the gui, refactored 100% in scala / integrated java for more coherence, stability and ease of deployment.
+> V2 of repository *[Course-Description-Automation](https://github.com/David-Kyrat/Course-Description-Automation).
+Project directly integrated with the gui,
+> refactored 100% in scala / integrated java for more coherence, stability and ease of deployment.
-(no more jar from a separate project for the gui and no more Rust)*
+> (no more jar from a separate project for the gui and no more Rust)*

 <div align="center">